-Review Reentry Program Plan

-Residency Plan Confirmed and Problem Residence status reviewed/determined

-Develop Monthly Budget Plan (Reentry Handbook Chapter 7)

-Identify Community Resources (Reentry Handbook Chapter 15)

-Substance Abuse Aftercare (If Applicable)

-Job leads (Reentry Employer List on CAPTIVA)

-Clothing Banks (Faith-based & Community-Based Organizations)

-Miscellaneous (Mentors, Support Groups, etc. in Area of Release)

-Update Resume (Reentry Handbook Chapter 3)

-Finalize Psychotropic Drug needs and assure there is a referral made (Health Services)

-Schedule Medical Appointments as needed

-Vital Records ready (Original to Offender, Copy sent to Parole/Probation in TOPPSTEP Package)

-Georgia Fatherhood Program Referral Tracking Document in

-release package to be forwarded to Reentry Services,

-Central Office upon release (If Applicable)
+- Review Reentry Program Plan - Residency Plan Confirmed and Problem Residence status reviewed/determined - Develop Monthly Budget Plan (Reentry Handbook Chapter 7) - Identify Community Resources (Reentry Handbook Chapter 15) - Substance Abuse Aftercare (If Applicable) - Job leads (Reentry Employer List on CAPTIVA) - Clothing Banks (Faith-based & Community-Based Organizations) - Miscellaneous (Mentors, Support Groups, etc. in Area of Release) - Update Resume (Reentry Handbook Chapter 3) - Finalize Psychotropic Drug needs and assure there is a referral made (Health Services) - Schedule Medical Appointments as needed - Vital Records ready (Original to Offender, Copy sent to Parole/Probation in TOPPSTEP Package) - Georgia Fatherhood Program Referral Tracking Document in release package to be forwarded to Reentry Services, Central Office upon release (If Applicable)

-Social Security Administration, retirement, begin application (If Applicable)
+• Social Security Administration, retirement, begin application (If Applicable)

-THIRTY DAYS PRIOR TO RELEASE the DW/CT or designee to make contact by phone and email to schedule an appointment with the Chief Probation Officer or designee (PO III or Office Manager) / Parole Office.
-This information is to be given to the inmate and recorded in SCRIBE.
+phone and email to schedu le an appointment v Manager) / Parole ( W/CT or designee to make contact by vith the Chief Probation Officer or Office.
+This information is to be given to

 Report to: Probation Office

 On: (Date)

 Address:

 , Georgia

 Phone No:

-Date of Contact: Contact Pers on:
+Date of Contact: Contact Person:

-state ID/driv DW/CT or d through ema ver's license, if no infraction lesignee to make referral to vith Probation and Parole in order to obtain a s.
-TOPPSTEP Representative in area of release es not already have verified employment upon
+Department of Driver Serv state ID/driver's license, if DW/CT or designee to mal vices, on file with Pr no infractions. ke referral to TOPP f offender does not a idency form, developed by the obation and Parole in order to obtain a STEP Representative in area of release already have verified employment upon

-Contact the: Parole Office by phone within 24 hours of your release.
+Contact the: Parole Office by pho ne within 24 hours of your release.

-Parole Office
+Phone No.:

+Date of Contact: Contact Person:

-DW/CT or designee confirms the offender has received the state issued debit card and the receipt is to be recorded in SCRIBE.
+• DW/CT or designee confir the receipt is to be recorde received the state issued debit card and